mdlpontual/_ezJam/README.md

 ______________________________________________________________________

 **The application is currently in the final stages of its development stage.
-Consequently, Spotify limits public access to the app until it is ready to launch and their team reviews it.
-Until then, you can check out the application by logging in with this free account:**
+Consequently, Spotify limits public access to the app until it is ready to launch and their team reviews it.**
-* Login:
-* Password: